Finn-Ko/EMP/README.md

 │   └── languages   Contains configurations for different languages │       └── ...		  with hint dictionaries and highlight algos.
 |
-├── js    Contains transpiler output - Do not change anything in this folder!
-│   └── ...
+├── js    Contains transpiler output - transpile is autorun on commit │   └── ...
 Transpiled js files are in here,
 │             content will be overwritten by build process.
-│             This can't be included in .gitignore,
+│             Github Actions autoruns transpile,
-│             as js files are necessary for the Github Page to work │
+│             js files are necessary for the Github Page to work.
+│
 ├── index.html      Website HTML
 ├── package.json    Node configuration